Unique Aspects of Communication with Cancer Patients

 Although the categorization of patients into various participation styles appears to offer some useful predictive power for defining communication patterns, the issues are complex.
-It has been suggested that to match the provision of information and support with the expressed needs of patients, patients should ideally be queried frequently about their needs.[14,29] Information and involvement preferences may also be responsive to factors such as changing disease status and the behavior of the physician during consultation.
+It has been suggested that to match the provision of information and support with the expressed needs of patients, patients should ideally be queried frequently about their needs.[14,29] Information and involvement preferences may also be affected by factors such as a change in disease status and the behavior of the physician during consultation.
 Individualizing treatment discussions to patients’ preferred decision-making styles rather than encouraging decision-making autonomy is likely to maximize outcomes for patients with cancer.References

 - Tattersall MH, Butow PN, Clayton JM: Insights from cancer patient communication research.
 Hematol Oncol Clin North Am 16 (3): 731-43, 2002.
 [PUBMED Abstract]

 - Mitchell JL: Cross-cultural issues in the disclosure of cancer.
 Cancer Pract 6 (3): 153-60, 1998 May-Jun.
 [PUBMED Abstract]

 - Hietanen P, Aro AR, Holli K, et al.: Information and communication in the context of a clinical trial.
 Eur J Cancer 36 (16): 2096-104, 2000.
 [PUBMED Abstract]

 - Ong LM, Visser MR, Lammes FB, et al.: Doctor-patient communication and cancer patients' quality of life and satisfaction.
 Patient Educ Couns 41 (2): 145-56, 2000.
 [PUBMED Abstract]